department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/correspondence-training.md

 ### Can I use education benefits for correspondence training?

-You can, if you qualify for any GI Bill program.
+You can if you qualify for any GI Bill program.

 ### Who's covered?
 - Veterans
 - Qualified dependents

-**Exception:**<br> Dependents using the Dependents’ Educational Assistance program may not enroll in correspondence training.
+**Exception:** Dependents using the Survivors’ and Dependents’ Educational Assistance program may not enroll in correspondence training.
 </div>

 ### What benefits can I get?